 Concordians have many of options when it comes to getting to and from the university.
 Whether you come to campus on foot or on wheels, there are plenty of options that are good for your health and the planet.

-To facilitate carpooling among Concordia employees, there is Shoptalk Carpool channel.
-It helps Concordia employees find potential carpooling partners by sharing schedules, locations, and destinations.
-Those interested can create a new post using the subject field to indicate their home location (city/neighborhood) and destination (SGW/Loyola).
+There is Shoptalk Carpool channel to facilitate more information carpooling among employees.
+It helps interested employees find potential carpooling partners by sharing schedules, locations, and destinations-- use the subject field to indicate their home location (city/neighborhood) and destination (SGW/Loyola).

 Car sharing is a great alternative to owning a car in Montreal.
 No expensive maintenance fees, no insurance fees, and you don’t pay for gas!

 The best part?
 All of the vehicles available through these car-sharing programs are either hybrid or fully electric.